Discover the 8 key customer issues that plague many payment processes from simplification to automation to security, compliance and cross-border...

 By converging traditional card processing and bank transfer methods including ACH and wire transfer with a sophisticated, flexible digital wallet system, XTRM APIs enable ISV and in-house developers to support incoming money flows from nearly any source - including crypto.

 Eliminate Merchant Processing Fees

-The payment platform aligns incoming and outgoing payments to simplify business process, lower operating costs and provide transparency, flexibility, compliance and security to both payor and payee while removing the need to for a separate merchant processing account.
+The payment platform aligns incoming and outgoing payments to simplify business processes, lower operating costs and provide transparency, flexibility, compliance and security to both payor and payee while removing the need for a separate merchant processing account.

 Managing Funds Using Digital Wallets